yimuchen/dotfiles/README.md

   configuration language (like language specific tools for `neovim`), these should be handled as nix dependencies.
 This is mainly to help ensure that consistent development session can be configured with nix flake files.
+- All setting up of symbolic links for various configurations that are not easily handled by existing home manager.

 ## Shell (ZSH)